rmkcodingclub/AmazonProblems/README.md

 28.Given an array of size n.
 It contains numbers in the range 1 to n.
 Find the numbers which aren't present.

-29. How would you find the second largest element in an array using minimum no of comparisons?
+29.How would you find the second largest element in an array using minimum no of comparisons?

-30. Write a C program for level order traversal of a tree?
+30.Write a C program for level order traversal of a tree?

 31.You are given: 3 types of vehicles: Motorbike, Car, and a special type of car for the handicapped.
 3 Types of parking: Motorbike parking, Car parking, handicapped car parking.